 In fact, chickens that don't have access to quality air are bound to be unhealthy chickens.
-Yet, chicken coops are often a place where a lot of unhealthy air can be found.
+Yet, chicken coops are often a place where there is a lot of unhealthy air.

 For example, ammonia is found in the air of every single chicken house.
 Ammonia is naturally produced from chicken droppings, and if the concentration of ammonia in the air is too high, it becomes an extreme irritant to the hens.

 When chickens are housed in confined, indoor spaces with accumulated manure, they are often exposed to high concentrations of ammonia, especially when the area is infrequently or inadequately cleaned out on a regular basis.